Adi-iitd/AI-Art/README.md

 ## Motivation

 <p align = "justify"> Creativity is something we closely associate with what it means to be human.
-But with digital technology now enabling machines to recognize, learn from, and respond to humans and the world, an inevitable question follows: </p>
+But with digital technology now enabling machines to recognize, learn from, and respond to humans, an inevitable question follows: <i> Can machines be creative? </i> </p>

-> <i> Can a machine be creative, and will artificial intelligence be able to make art? </i>

 <p align = "justify"> It could be argued that the ability of machines to learn what things look like, and then make convincing new examples marks the advent of creative AI.
-I will cover four different Deep Learning models in this tutorial to create novel arts, solely by code - <b> Style Transfer, Pix2Pix, CycleGAN</b>, and <b>Deep Dream. </b> </p>
+This tutorial will cover four different Deep Learning models to create novel arts, solely by code - <b> Style Transfer, Pix2Pix, CycleGAN, </b> and <b>Deep Dream. </b> </p>

 ***